MS Volga Dream Review and Specifications

 Ship's facilities include:

-- Dining room restaurant (single-seatting capacity) serves European and Russian traditional dishes.
-Wine by the glass and soft drinks are complementary with lunch and dinner.
+- Dining room restaurant (single-seating capacity) serves European and Russian traditional dishes.
+Wine by the glass and soft drinks are complimentary with lunch and dinner.

 - Neva Lounge is the ship's main lounge with comfortable seating (leather sofas and armchairs), bar area, live music, floor-ceiling windows.